ndcharles/ndcharles.github.io/_posts/anscombe.md

 ---
 Before you type df.describe() on that dataset and rush to tell us what you find, have you heard of Anscombe's Quartet?
 Probably not.

-Anscombe's Quartet is a set of four datasets, where each produces the same summary statistics (mean, standard deviation, and correlation), which could lead one to believe the datasets are quite similar.
-However, after visualizing (plotting) the data, it becomes clear that the datasets are markedly different.1
+Anscombe's Quartet is a set of four datasets where each produces the same summary statistics (mean, standard deviation, and correlation), and could lead one to believe the datasets are quite similar.
+However, after visualizing (plotting) the data, it becomes clear that the datasets are remarkedly different.1

 ### History of the Anscombe's Quartet